 Back in June 2016 the British electorate voted to leave the EU.
-Clients and their advisers must accept that Brexit is going to happen and identify the risks and opportunities that lie ahead, both in the near term and once Brexit has taken effect.
+A lot has happened since then, but in many respects it remains uncertain how the UK will leave the EU on 29 March 2019.
+Clients and their advisers must accept that Brexit is going to happen and identify the risks and opportunities that lie ahead, both in the near term and in the coming months and years once Brexit has taken effect.
 After such a seismic event, uncertainty has proved to be the only certainty.

 II Time frame

 The Prime Minister has confirmed that the UK will leave the EU on 29 March 2019.
 Although an exit deal has been struck with the EU, the Prime Minister now has the unenviable task of convincing members of her own party as well as the opposition that it is the right deal for the country.
 This will not be an easy task, especially with the future of the Irish border remaining such a highly contentious political issue.
 The Prime Minister's position has not been helped by her failure to secure a majority in the 2017 General Election and her consequent dependence on the deal with the Democratic Unionist Party of Northern Ireland.
 She has also faced vociferous opposition from within her own party and her position has been weakened by a series of high-profile resignations.
 Brexit is far from being a done deal.